liubai01/Numpy-based-Naive-Bayes/README.md

 ![](https://github.com/liubai01/Numpy-based-Naive-Bayes/blob/master/img/joint_distribution.png)

 The implementation bases the task of predicting whether a person is smoke or not.
-The dataset is provided by the book 'Machine Learning with R' on [Kaggle](https://www.kaggle.com/mirichoi0218/insurance).
+The dataset is provided by the book 'Machine Learning with R' on Kaggle [[Download Link]](https://www.kaggle.com/mirichoi0218/insurance).
 My implementation shows the test accuracy 0.92 and shows the main factor of a person smoke or not is the individual medical costs.

 ### Introduction to dataset&task

 All we get is 1,338 entires.
-You can get more detailed information on [Kaggle](https://www.kaggle.com/mirichoi0218/insurance).
+You can get more detailed information on Kaggle  [[Download Link]](https://www.kaggle.com/mirichoi0218/insurance).

 **Columns**: